-I have always had a bit of a weakness for soda.
-I have tried to curb my bad habit, seeing as it is not the healthiest beverage to be drinking on a daily basis.
+If you have a weakness for soda, The Artisan Soda Workshop is a great solution.
+I have tried to curb my soda habit.
+It’s not the healthiest beverage to be drinking on a daily basis.
 I have switched to natural soda as much as possible but have you ever seen the price for a 6 pack of natural soda?
 WOW!
 Not cheap!
-I have a Soda Stream, which I love but can’t afford to stock up on 20 different flavors of syrup.
 So, along comes a book for making natural soda at home and I am intrigued!
-Read on for more information about how you can make your own natural soda and my review of The Artisan Soda Workshop: 75 Homemade Recipes from Fountain Classics to Rhubarb Basil, Sea Salt Lime, Cold-Brew Coffee and Much Much More.
+Read on for more information about how you can make your own natural soda and my review of The Artisan Soda Workshop.

 The Artisan Soda Workshop